takingnames/namedrop-protocol-spec/README.md

 One way for the server to create these records is by making the subdomain a representation of the client's IP address.

-For example, if TakingNames.io received a `/temp-subdomain` request from `157.245.231.242`, it would create the record and returns something like
+For example, if TakingNames received a `/temp-subdomain` request from `157.245.231.242`, it would create the record and returns something like
 this: